Ganrokh/100-days-of-code/log.md

 ### Day 27: Thursday, November 1st, 2018

-**Today's Progress:** Learned about forEach() in JavaScript.
-Made a todo list app.
+**Today's Progress:** Made a Todo list app with JavaScript.

-**Thoughts:** I understood forEach() pretty easily.
-Today was working on Colt Steele's course.
-We did a code-along for building a simple todo list app.
-I probably should have tried building it by myself before doing the code-along.
-I need to better understand the idea of defining functions later in code, and then actually calling those functions.
+**Thoughts:** This is the first "real thing" that I've made with JS.
+It was pretty easy to make.
+Obviously it's rudimentary and requires typing commands to get it to work.
+I'm starting to understand the importance of user-friendly UI.

+### Day 28: Tuesday, November 6th, 2018

+**Today's Progress:** JavaScript array and objects practice.

+**Thoughts:** Life getting busy again and a general lack of energy forced me to take a few days off again.
+I used my day back to practice array and object manipulation.
+Surprisingly, I haven't forgotten a thing in my short haitus.
+Yay!